-- "Get Connected" Career and Professional Development Opportunities (Winter 2017, Fall 2016, Spring 2016, Winter 2016, Fall 2015):This curated list of events is designed to enrich the academic experiences of graduate students and to provide career and professional development opportunities.
+- "Get Connected" Career and Professional Development Opportunities (Spring 2017, Winter 2017, Fall 2016, Spring 2016, Winter 2016, Fall 2015):This curated list of events is designed to enrich the academic experiences of graduate students and to provide career and professional development opportunities.

 - Individual Development Plan (IDP): An online career-planning tool to help students assess skills and interest, identify academic and career goals and develop a step-by-step plan to accomplish them.

 - UCLA Career Center: Offers a wide range of career resources and services, such as one-on-one career counseling, professional development conferences, workshops, job fairs, and on campus recruiting.
 Services such as general and discipline-specific Graduate Student Career Conferences and professional development workshops (Fall 2018, Winter 2018, Fall 2017, Spring 2017), specifically focused on graduate students and offer preparation for academic or non-academic careers paths.